Nebulas Achieves Market Capitalization of $554,879.31 (NAS)

 [Whitepaper](https://github.com/nebulasio/whitepaper)”

-It is usually not possible to buy alternative cryptocurrencies such as Nebulas directly using U.S. dollars.
-Investors seeking to trade Nebulas should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Nebulas using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Nebulas directly using US dollars.
+Investors seeking to trade Nebulas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Nebulas using one of the aforementioned exchanges.

 Receive News & Updates for Nebulas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nebulas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.